AmineSen0AT0/Object_Detector-Counter_Yolov8/README.md

 ## Requiremnt

-Check the requirements.txt file to download the deoendecies and
+Check the 'requirements.txt' file to download the dependencies needed for this project.